WoEnGo/SchnassNats/README.md

 random_event = probability_library.pick_random_event()
 ```
 # Error Handling
 The library ensures that probabilities are within the valid range of 0 to 100.
-Removing an event that does not exist in the library will raise a `ValueError`.
+Removing an event that does not exist in the collection will raise a ValueError.
+Attempting to access the probability of a nonexistent event will also raise a ValueError.

+# Difference from Version 1
+The SchnassNats Probability Library (Version 2) introduces several new features, including the ability to:

+• Retrieve events with probabilities higher or lower than a specified threshold.
-Attempting to access the probability of a nonexistent event will also raise a `ValueError`.
+• Update the probability of a specific event.
+• Get the most and least probable events.
+• Clear all events from the collection.
+• Calculate the average probability of all events.
+• Get events in a randomized order.
+• Scale all event probabilities by a given factor.

-Feel free to use this library to model and simulate scenarios involving uncertain events and their likelihoods.
+Feel free to utilize this library to model and simulate scenarios involving uncertain events and their likelihoods.
 If you encounter any issues or have suggestions for improvements, please open an issue or contribute to the project.
 Happy coding!

 Communications for Discord.
 Discord my nickname: MVXXL